jotaf98/curveball/README.md

 - The latest master version of [MatConvNet](https://github.com/vlfeat/matconvnet) on GitHub.
 - [AutoNN](https://github.com/vlfeat/autonn) (can be installed in the Matlab console with `vl_contrib install autonn`).

 For speed, the forward-mode automatic differentiation (FMAD) is not all pure Matlab, but uses a couple of custom CUDA kernels (batch-norm and max-pooling switches).
-This requires compilation, by calling `compile_fmad`.
+This requires compilation.
+First call compile.sh with your matlab path as argument by calling `compile.sh`.
+Then compile the rest of the methods by calling `compile_fmad`.

 ### Training